-- Core idea: multi-path - "Split-transform-merge" strategy inspired by Google's Inception model, but same path structure... - New notion of "cardinality" (number of paths), like "filter bank" - ResNet could be viewed as cardinality = 1 - Parameter-economic!
-Why? - (Informal) essence: "smaller per function, bigger diversity"
+- Core idea: multi-path

+- "Split-transform-merge" strategy

+- New notion of "cardinality" (number of paths)

+- ResNet could be viewed as cardinality = 1

+- Parameter-economic!
+Why?

+- (Informal) essence: "less function, more diversity"

 Figure 1.
 Left: A block of ResNet [14].
 Right: A block of ResNeXt with cardinality = 32, with roughly the same complexity.
 A layer is shown as (# in channels, filter size, # out channels).